Your Ultimate Guide to Low-Carb Chinese Lunch Delights

 Are there any Chinese soup options that are both low-carb and high-protein?

 We can substitute traditional noodles in dim sum for a low-carb alternative.
-Various low-carb noodle substitutes, such as zucchini, shirataki, and kelp noodles, work well in low-carb Chinese appetizers.
+Low-carb noodle substitutes, such as zucchini, shirataki, and kelp noodles, work well in low-carb Chinese appetizers.

 Do Chinese Vegetable Dishes Typically Include a Lot of Added Sugars or Sauces That Aren’t Low-Carb Friendly?